Changissnz/nu_merchant_principal/README.md

 constituents of the "alliance" (all nodes except for $F$ and black box $J$).
-The self-loop from $F$ to itself is a meditative function, allowing it to continually revise and review its strategy and exhibited tactics with new information/resources.
+The self-loop from $F$ to itself is a meditative function, allowing it to continually revise and review its strategy and exhibited tactics by using new information/resources.
 The strategy of $F$ (not displayed in diagram) is to establish meaningful connections with the lead nodes of the two entities, resulting in positive outcomes for them two.
 Then, by the